 Unlike martingale, d’Alembert doesn’t enable you to recoup all your losses at once.
 If you’ve had a bad run, climbing out of the hole will take some lucky bets that might have to be many times higher than what you started with.

 Still, d’Alembert is one of the safer roulette strategies.
 You might not win big, but a nasty streak with tragic losses is also quite unlikely.

 4. Reverse d’Alembert – enhance your winning spree

 Surprise, surprise, d’Alembert comes with a reverse twin too.
 There’s a very significant weakness to this system, however.
 You need more winning than losing rounds to break even.
 You have to achieve this with flat bets too.

-Even though it’s more difficult to apply than most strategies, if you’re having a good day with roulette, the reverse d’Alembert can boost your winnings even further.
-Give it a go if you’re interested:
+Granted, it's more difficult to apply than most strategies.
+If you're having a good day with roulette, the reverse d'Alembert can boost your winnings even further.
+Give it a go if you're up to it:

 - Start with a bet with room to increase and decrease, say 5 units.

 - With every win, increase your bet by 1 unit.

 - With every loss, decrease it by 1 unit.